Click here to read a short biography of Phyllis A. Whitney

 Visit locations used in The Trembling Hills

 Phyllis A. Whitney's 1956 novel The Trembling Hills has been reprinted in the United Kingdom as part of the Hodder Great Reads series "celebrating the best and most-loved popular classics of the 20th Century."
-To commemorate this, I visited some of the locations featured in the book.
+To commemorate this release, I visited some of the locations featured in the book.

 International best sellers!